agemooij/rhinos/README.md

 ### Status
 __WARNING:__ Work in progress!
 This project is a few days old and still actively under construction.
 It has not been used in production.... yet.

 All comments, suggestions, feature requests, pull requests, etc. and very welcome.

 ### Purpose
-The be able to run JS code and act on its output from Scala.
+Run Javascript code and act on its output from Scala.

 The use case that started this project was a __programmable fake REST server__ to support functional testing of mobile (iOS, Android) apps.
 It needed to run on the JVM because the _real_ REST server used heavy encryption written in Java but the behavior of the server (the _scenarios_ to run when responding to REST calls) needed to be programmed in Javascript because that was the one language all our testers knew.